 Access to Work: what support is available for blind and partially sighted people?

 Access to Work (AtW) is an employment support scheme run by Jobcentre Plus.
-The scheme provides advice, practical and financial support to disabled people to enable them to start or stay in work.
+The scheme provides advice, practical and financial support to disabled people to enable them to start or stay at work.

 Access to Work is available in England, Scotland, and Wales.
 There are different employment schemes available in Northern Ireland, the Isle of Man and the Channel Islands.